varunj166/react-proforma/README.md

 We'll start by building up a very basic, no-frills example with a single field and a submit button, just to give you a feel for what's going on.
 After that, I'll demonstrate code that is more like what you would normally use, including using React Proforma's custom form elements that are all hooked up internally.

+Please note:
-> - I prefer using class components because I find they better organize my code.
+- I prefer using class components because I find they better organize my code.
 You are, of course, free to use function components.
-> - **_All exports are named exports_**, so don't forget your curly brackets on your import statements!
+- **_All exports are named exports_**, so don't forget your curly brackets on your import statements!

 ### Step 1: Build the basic scaffolding: